JonathanAquino/misc-scripts/pr-monitor/README.md

 It is useful for letting you know when your PR build is done.

-Drag the [bookmarklet](https://raw.githubusercontent.com/JonathanAquino/misc-scripts/master/pr-monitor/pr-monitor.bookmarklet.js) to your bookmarks bar.
+Drag the [PR Monitor](https://raw.githubusercontent.com/JonathanAquino/misc-scripts/master/pr-monitor/pr-monitor.bookmarklet.js) bookmarklet to your bookmarks bar.